 - A Marketing Plan Reality Check.

 ‘Hold it right there’, I hear you cry.

-How does this make my marketing planning process faster?
+How does this make my marketing planning process simpler and faster?

 🏃♀️ Faster, faster